dougeby/IntuneDocs/intune-azure/introduction/get-started.md

 ---
 # required metadata

-title: On-Premises Access | Microsoft Intune Preview
+title: Get Started | Microsoft Docs
-description: Use this topic to learn about On-Premises Access Microsoft Intune
+description: Use this topic to learn how to get started with Microsoft Intune
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe